 If you are in need of IT support, please email email@example.com or call the UVM Helpline at 802-656-2604.
 The UVM TechTeam is located in Billings/Ira Allen Chapel room I-117.
 For self-help, please see the UVM Tech Team's Knowledge Base.

 For help with deciding on a laptop to buy, see the "Laptop Recommendation Program for Undergraduates" accordion below.

 Incoming students should check with their advisor or the Student Services Office to answer questions about what computer hardware to purchase.

-State regulation requires that students in every teacher education program produce a professional portfolio that demonstrates the depth of their knowing and the breadth of their doing with respect to knowledge and skills across six specific categories of professional expertise.
+State regulation requires that students in every teacher education program produce a professional portfolio that demonstrates the depth of their knowing and the breadth of their doing with respect to knowledge and skills which align with the Vermont Core Teaching Standards.